Laravel 11 using Sanctum REST API Authentication Tutorial

 php artisan make:migration create_user_table

-After this command, you will find one file in the following path database/migrations, and you have to put the below code in your migration file to create the products table.
+After this command, you will find one file in the following path: database/migrations.
+To create the products table, you must put the code below in your migration file.

 <?php